Canadian Clean Energy Technologies R&D Partnering Delegation to India

 Delegation objective

-• Real-time power flow, stability tools, and cyclone-resistant grid designs, supported by advanced materials and analytics for RE-rich networks
+• Advanced tools for real-time power flow, stability tools, and cyclone-resistant grid designs, supported by advanced materials and analytics for RE-rich networks

-• Superconducting/wireless transmission and innovative line coatings to ease Right of Way (ROW) constraints, cut losses, and increase ampacity
+• Superconducting/wireless transmission and innovative line coatings to ease ROW constraints, cut losses, and increase ampacity

-• Integrated information and operational technologies (IT/OT), plus AI/ML for grid optimization, loss and theft reduction, forecasting, and anomaly detection
+• Integrated IT/OT + AI/ML for grid optimization, loss/theft reduction, forecasting, and anomaly detection

 • Cybersecurity to protect smart grids, distributed energy resources, and critical infrastructure

-• CO₂ dissociation from flue gas with carbon reuse, and large-scale low-cost coal moisture removal
+• CO₂ dissociation from flue gas with carbon reuse and cost-effectivecoal moisture removal

-• Advanced nuclear technologies (SMR/MMR, plasma, fusion) and waste heat recovery for energy efficiency in thermal plants
+• Advanced nuclear technologies (SMR/MMR, plasma, fusion) and waste heat recovery for improved thermal plant efficiency

-• Large scale green hydrogen generation and carbon capture and utilization (CCU) technologies and products
+• Large scale green hydrogen production and carbon capture, utilization, and storage (CCUS) technologies

-• Hybrid ESS with unified business and energy management systems (BMS/EMS) and AI-driven battery management, including second-life pack optimization
+• Hybrid energy storage systems with unified BMS/EMS and AI-driven battery management, including second-life pack optimization

 • Advanced battery chemistries and long-duration energy storage solutions for stationary applications

-• Utilization of bottom ash to create value added products from thermal power plants
+• Utilization of bottom ash from thermal plants to create value added products

-• Recycling of solar PV in manufacturing and existing operations
+• Recycling solutions for solar PV modules in manufacturing and existing operations

 Canadian delegation profile